plaid/pattern/docs/troubleshooting.md

 ## I get a 409 error when linking a duplicate institution for the same user

-By default, Plaid Link will let a user link to the same institution multiple times.
-Some developers prefer disallowing duplicate account linkages because duplicate connections still come at an additional cost.
 Plaid Pattern has implemented server logic such that duplicate account linkages are prohibited.
-[Section of code](https://github.com/plaid/pattern/blob/master/server/routes/items.js#L41) that explains the same.
+See [preventing item duplication](https://github.com/plaid/pattern/tree/master/server#preventing-item-duplication) section for more information.

 ## I can't access the Plaid Development environment API.\*\*